Updated: Aug 27, 2022

-As more users continue to increase searching on mobile devices such as tablets and smartphones, they are most likely searching your website on those devices as well.
-If they are, and if your website is not mobile friendly, it will rank lower than any of your competitors that have a mobile friendly site.
+As more users continue to increase their searching on mobile devices such as tablets and smartphones, they are most likely searching your website on those devices as well.
+If they are, and if your website is not mobile-friendly, it will rank lower than any of your competitors with a mobile-friendly site.

 What are my options if my website is not mobile friendly

-In order to determine how important this might be to you, you may want to look at your Google Analytics and determine how many people are searching your website from mobile devices.
-Our mobile traffic on our website is 30% of all traffic, so it was extremely important for us to convert our websites.
+Our mobile traffic on our website is 30% of all traffic, so we needed to move to a content management system that supported responsive sites.
+To determine how important this might be, you may want to look at your Google Analytics and determine how many people search your website from mobile devices.
 That number has steadily increased over the last year and will continue to increase over time for most websites.
-If I just think about myself, the majority of searches I make for products, services, or for information when I am not sitting at my desk at the office is on my Samsung smartphone or tablet.
-Think about who your potential customers are and that will help you determine how you will be affected by this change.
+If I think about myself, the majority of searches I make for products, services, or information when I am not sitting at my desk at the office; it is when I am on my Samsung smartphone or tablet.
+Think about who your potential customers are, which will help you determine how you will be affected by this change.

-If your website is not compliant and you have purchased a website in the last year or two and your web developer did not discuss mobility as an option with you, it may not be as easy as going back to your current web development company.
-You may want to consider looking for a web development company that advertises development of responsive or mobile sites and make sure that after you make the investment, that your site conforms.
+Suppose your website is not compliant, and you have purchased a website in the last few years, and your web developer did not discuss mobility as an option with you.
+In that case, returning to your current web development company may not be as easy.
+You may want to consider looking for a web development company that advertises the development of responsive or mobile sites and make sure that after you invest in a website that supports mobile.
 Be sure to ask for reference sites.

-The key question is is just on how long it will take before mobile users outweigh desktop.
-I don't believe this time is very far off - don't have your website lose out.
-In some cases depending on the type of business - this already is the case.
+The critical question is how long it will take before mobile users outweigh desktop users.
+I don't believe this time is very far off - don't have your business lose out on traffic.
+In many cases, depending on the type of business - this is already the case.